LukeOkane99/happyminds_greatfulhearts/README.md

 # Happy Minds Greatful Hearts
+A website developed for a mindullness coach.

+## Technology used
-A website developed for a mindullbes coach using GatsbyJs and Netlify CMS
+Developed using GatsbyJs and Netlify CMS
 The site is also deployed using Netlify

+## Front-end views